Measure of tripartite quantum correlation in multiqubit symmetric pure state: 5 CONJECTURE FOR DETERMINING THIRD ORDER MOMENTS BY EXPERIMENTAL TECHNIQUE

 Computation of higher order moments and study of higher order squeezing has been described in Ref. \cite{Hong} in the context of degenerate parametric down-conversion, harmonic generation and resonance fluoresence from an atom.
 In the above mentioned three situations the higher order moments have been computed for the electric field operators of the radiation field.
-Now, as far as we know, moments higer than second order of angular momentum or pseudo-spin operators for two-level atoms have not been determined experimentally yet.
 Below we describe the area of experiment where the third order moments of the angular momentum or pseudo-spin operators of two-level atoms can be determined.

 In Ref. \cite{Wineland2}, Wineland et. al described population spectroscopy of $N$ two-level atoms.
 They localize an ensemble of $N$ identical two-level atoms in a trap.
 They denote the upper and lower energy levels of the atom as $|+\frac{1}{2}\rangle$ and $|-\frac{1}{2}\rangle$ respectively.
 They apply a classical radiation called the clock radiation of frequency $\omega$ to the atoms.
 As a result an atom acquires a coherent superposition state $C_1 |+\frac{1}{2}\rangle + C_2 |- \frac{1}{2}\rangle$.
 Then they detect the number of atoms in $|+\frac{1}{2}\rangle$ state, which they denote as $N_{+}$.
 In the detection process each atom is projected either in state $|+\frac{1}{2}\rangle$ or $|-\frac{1}{2}\rangle$.
 So, there occurs a projection noise of the atoms.
 Due to the analogy between an individual two-level system interacting with radiation with that of the dynamics of a spin-half particle in a magnetic field \cite{Feynman}, the quantum projection noise is proportional to $\Delta J_z = \sqrt{\langle\hat{J}_{z}^2\rangle - \langle\hat{J}_z\rangle^2}$, where $\hat{J}_z$ is the collective angular momentum operator of $N$ atoms, which we call as the pseudo-spin operator in Eq. (\ref{1.3}) in our paper.
 By making measurements of the population in $|+\frac{1}{2}\rangle$ state $M$ times the average $(N_+)_{M}$ is calculated for various values of $\omega$, Consequently, a resonance curve is obtained as a function of $\omega$.
 For a particular value of $\omega$, the deviation of the apparent position of the curve from the true curve $\langle N_+\rangle$ is given by